Kniefall von Warschau

-The term Kniefall von Warschau, also referred to as Warschauer Kniefall (both German for "Warsaw genuflection"), refers to West German Chancellor Willy Brandt kneeling and giving a moment of silence during a visit to a Warsaw Ghetto Uprising memorial in 1970.
+Kniefall von Warschau (lit.
+'Warsaw kneeling' or 'Warsaw kneel'), also referred to as Warschauer Kniefall, refers to West German Chancellor Willy Brandt's gesture of kneeling before a memorial to the Warsaw Ghetto Uprising during a state visit to Poland in 1970.
+Perceived as a sign of profound humility, images of Brandt's action received worldwide attention.
+More broadly, the gesture came to symbolise Ostpolitik, Brandt's ultimately successful policy of diplomatically reconciling West Germany with its eastern neighbours following the Holocaust and the Second World War.

-Incident
+Event

-The event took place on December 7, 1970, in Warsaw, Poland (which was then part of the Eastern Bloc), during a visit to a monument to the German occupation-era Warsaw Ghetto Uprising.
-After laying a wreath, Brandt unexpectedly, and apparently spontaneously, knelt.
-He remained silently in that position for a short time (half a minute), surrounded by a large group of dignitaries and press photographers.
+The event took place on December 7, 1970, in Warsaw, Poland, during a visit to a monument to the German occupation-era Warsaw Ghetto Uprising.
+After laying a wreath, Brandt unexpectedly, and spontaneously, knelt.
+He remained silently in that position for a short time (about 30 seconds), surrounded by a large group of dignitaries and press photographers.
 Brandt had actively resisted the early Nazi regime, and had spent most of the time of Hitler's reign in exile.
 The occasion of Brandt's visit to Poland at the time was the signing of the Treaty of Warsaw between West Germany and Poland, guaranteeing German acceptance of the new borders of Poland.
 The treaty was one of the Brandt-initiated policy steps (the 'Ostpolitik') to ease tensions between West and East during the Cold War.